danchoi/firelinks/README.markdown

 Firelinks starts Ruby process in your Terminal window, which in turn starts and manages an `elinks` session that displays the current webpage.

-As you visit pages in Firefox, you should see them should be loaded automatically in the elinks session.
+As you visit pages in Firefox, you should see them load automatically in the elinks session.

 To quit Firelinks, just press `CTRL-C` (instead of the normal quit key sequence for elinks).